dxgraphs/aqua-subgraph/README.md

 ### Token

 Stores information about ERC20 tokens that have been used as bidding or auctioning tokens in sales.
+These include symbol, decimals name and address.

 # FAQs